 Baltimore of the 1950's and 1960's was a youthful city.
 The Baby Boom was in full swing.
 Children under the age of 14 comprised the largest single age group in 1960, and City policies favored school construction.
 The elderly were a small proportion of the population, and made relatively few demands on City services.
 Only one in every 14 Baltimore residents was older than 65.
-Baltimore also has a slightly higher percentage of senior residents than the state, with 17 percent of City residents currently over the age of 60, versus 14 percent statewide.

 In 2000, Baltimore's population was less youthful than during the post World War II Baby Boom.
-The number and proportion of City youth have declined steadily since 1950.
+The number and proportion of City youth have declined steadily since 1950, as indicated in chart X.5.
 In particular, the population under 5 years of age decreased by nearly 30 percent between 1990 and 2000.
 In contrast, today residents over the age of 65 account for 13.2 percent of the population compared to 7.3 percent in 1950.
-In the last decade,
+In the last decade, the number of seniors decreased, however, the number of residents between 45 and 64, the Baby Boom generation, increased dramatically.